jimwatt/P4-advancedlanelines/writeup.md

 * As shown below, the detected pixel means are fit with a quadratic polynomial (yellow lines).

-* Finally, these yellow lines are sampled to form the edges of a polygon, that is color green, and then projected back onto the original road surface using the inverse perspective transformation as shown in the "Results" section to follow.

   ![alt text][image24]

+* Finally, these yellow lines are sampled to form the edges of a polygon, that is colored green, and then projected back onto the original road surface using the inverse perspective transformation as shown in the "Results" section to follow.

 #### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.